danielcbasilio/PhotoBrandify/README.md

 ## Description
 Stamps the ieee up sb logo on a photo album automatically
 ## Instructions
-1. Place all the photos you want to stamp the logo on the photos_to_brandify directory
+1. Place all the photos you want to stamp the logo on the photos_to_brandify directory.
-1. Run the command `python3 .` PhotoBrandify directory
+1. Run the command `python3 .` in the PhotoBrandify directory.
-1. Choose the stamping mode and folder with the photos you want to stamp the logo in
+1. Choose the stamping mode and folder with the photos you want to stamp the logo in.
-1. Press start in the app window
+1. Press start in the app window.
-1. Wait...
+1. Wait.
-1. Your brandified photos will be in the brandified_photos directory
+1. Your brandified photos will be in the brandified_photos directory.
 ## Stamping Mode Algorithms
 ### Standard (standard.py)
 Stamps the logo on the bottom-right corner of the image and decides whether it should stamp black or white.